srijan/srijan_blog/_posts/2013-08-16-trying-emacs.md

 published: true
 ---

-I have been using [Vim][1] as my text editor of choice for the last few years, and have been very happy with it.
-But, some features of [Emacs][2] have lately got me interested (especially [org-mode][3]), and I wanted to try it out.
+I have been using [Vim][1] as my text editor for the last few years, and have been very happy with it.
+But lately, some features of [Emacs][2] have got me interested (especially [org-mode][3]), and I wanted to try it out.
 After all, I won't know the difference until I actually try it, and opinions on text editors vary widely on the internet.

 So, I decided to give it a try.
-First I went through the build-in Emacs Tutorial, and it seemed easy enough.
+First I went through the built-in Emacs Tutorial, and it seemed easy enough.
 I got used to the basic commands fairly quickly.
-I guess the real benifits will start to show a little later, when I try to optimize some way of doing things.
+I guess the real benefits will start to show a little later, when I try to optimize some ways of doing things.

-For now, I just wanted to do some basic configurations so that I could start working on emacs right now.
-So, I did the following changes (scroll to the bottom of this page for the actual `init.el` file):
+For now, I just wanted to do some basic configuration so that I could start using emacs right now.
+So, I did the following changes (scroll to the bottom of this page for the full `init.el` file):

 * Hide the menu, tool, and scroll bars